hmxmilohax/rock-band-3-deluxe/readme.md

 In addition to these, you will also **need to install [Python](https://www.python.org/downloads/)**.
 We recommend version **3.9 or later**.

-**Install all three of these with their default options.** If you're unable to, head back to [Pre-Built Versions](#pre-built-versions) and follow those instructions instaed.
+**Install all three of these with their default options.** If you're unable to, head back to [Pre-Built Versions](#pre-built-versions) and follow those instructions instead.

 Next, download `_init_repo.bat` if you're on Windows or `_init_repo.sh` if you're on Linux.